 The organization makes the bot’s task easier, as it can understand the pages and learn where to follow its scan.

 The structured data, then, helps in this task.
-Its function is to make markings within the pages codes to guide the searcher on certain aspects of its content.
+Its function is to make markings within the page codes to guide the searcher on certain aspects of its content.
 Basically, they help to describe your site to the algorithm.

 These markups can be used not only for tracking and indexing but also for displaying search results.